 In addition, as one who was bullied, Joseph wanted to share his experiences with those in high school who may be the victims of bullying.
 He wanted to encourage students to seek help to overcome bullying and achieve their goals in school and beyond.
 To realize Joe’s dream, the Fund will also contribute to programs that provide support and guidance to those who have been or are being bullied.
 To this end, the Fund has partnered with No Bully.
 Over the last decade, No Bully has become the nation’s preeminent anti-bullying organization, eliminating incidents of bullying while serving hundreds of schools and over 250,000 students.

-To support the work of the Memorial Fund and to help keep Joe’s memory alive, send your contribution to The Joseph M. Fannell Memorial Foundation, 1028 Route 206, Unit 1, Bordentown, NJ 08505, use the Paypal link below or go directly to Paypal.me/ripjoe or you can also make a donation via CashApp @$JoesLegendaryFund.
+To support the work of the Memorial Fund and to help keep Joe’s memory alive, send your contribution to The Joseph M. Fannell Memorial Foundation, 1028 Route 206, Unit 1, Bordentown, NJ 08505, or use the link below to donate by Paypal or by going to Paypal.me/ripjoe.
+You can also donate by clicking Givelify, via CashApp @$JoesLegendaryFund, or Zelle @JMF Fund/609-233-4310.

 In addition, you can support Joe’s Legendary Fund whenever you shop on Amazon.com.
 Simply shop Amazon/Smile and choose The Joseph M. Fannell Memorial Foundation as your charity, and 0.5% of your purchase will be automatically donated.